-- To provide a formal communications link between the college and its alumni - To provide a means for mutual support between the college and its alumni. - To promote the image and general educational goals of Jackson State.
+- To provide a formal communications link between the college and its alumni. - To provide a means for mutual support between JSCC and its alumni and friends. - To promote the image and general educational goals of Jackson State.
 To accomplish these objectives, the board of directors coordinates or supports programs that provide benefits to and promotes the involvement of alumni.
-These programs include: - Outstanding Alumni Award Distinguished Faculty Award NJCAA Region VII Basketball Tournament
+These programs include: - Outstanding Alumni Award - · Distinguished Faculty Award

 Membership in the alumni association is open to anyone who has attended Jackson State, including credit and non-credit courses.
 Faculty, staff and other friends may become associate members of the association.
-For information about benefits and programs, contact the Office of Institutional Development.
+For information about benefits and programs, contact the Office for Institutional Advancement.